 With three prime sites achieving high occupancy rates in a fragmented marketplace, Weststar soon found itself the target of several takeover approaches.
 She finally sold the company to Phoenix Equity Partners in 2005 in a deal worth £33m, whilst retaining a 23% stake and an active role within the firm.
 She sold her remaining stake in the business when Weststar was sold to Parkdean Holidays for £83m.

-Today Deborah strives to achieve a life that is balanced between her business interests, the projects and causes she feels passionately about and spending time with her family, friends and animals.
+Today Deborah strives to achieve a life that balanced between her business interests, the projects and causes she feels passionately about and spending time with her family, friends and animals.